Rpec91/FaceRecognitionOpenCV/README.md

 # FaceRecognitionOpenCV
-Face Detector using OpenCV and Python
+Face Detector using OpenCV and Python.

+Finds multiple faces in camera view and highlights the faces, eyes and mouths.